amai-gsu/LM-Meter/README.md

 ## Profiling Overhead

-To quantify LM-Meter's profiling overhead, we measure the throughput (in tokens per second) of the two primary inference phases, prefill and decode, under three CPUgovernor configurations that emulate varying levels of on-device resource availability: (1) Performance: All CPU cores are prioritized to operate at their peak frequencies; (2) Conservative: Dynamic DVFS with a bias toward lower frequencies; (3) Powersave: All CPU cores are prioritized to run at their minimum frequencies.
+To quantify **LM-Meter**’s profiling overhead, we evaluate its impact on throughput (in tokens per second) across the two primary inference phases—**prefill** and **decode**—under three CPU governor configurations that represent different levels of on-device resource availability:
+1. **Performance:** All CPU cores are prioritized to operate at peak frequencies.
+2. **Conservative:** Dynamic DVFS with a bias toward lower frequencies.
+3. **Powersave:** All CPU cores are restricted to their minimum frequencies.

 | **CPU Governor** | **Phase** | **No Profiling (tokens/s)** | **LM-Meter (tokens/s)** | **Slowdown (%)** |
 |------------------|------------|-----------------------------|--------------------------|------------------|